devict/keeper/README.md

 Now you can add commands to Keeper in `lib/handlers/keeper.ts`!

+#### Interacting with the bot locally

+1. Make sure it's running with `npm start` in one terminal
+2. In another terminal, run `nc localhost 3333` to open a tcp connection to the bot
+3. Type commands and see responses!
+Try `hello` and you should see `keeper: hello, Human!` in response

 #### Docker

 **NOTE** As of now, there is no way to develop locally in docker.

 To run your local build, run `make build`, then `make start`.